Navpreet2289/KpiGirls-Redux/README.md

 Hello there
 ----------------

 Here is private repo for one of my pet project

+It's my own implementation of good ol' facemash in Django

 More about installation read in `/docs`